-Even if the behavior stems from excitement, it's important tackling the issue sooner than later before the behavior becomes more ingrained and more difficult to overcome.
+Even if the behavior stems from excitement, it's important to tackle the issue sooner rather than later before the behavior becomes more ingrained and more difficult to overcome.

 Often, dogs that bite when excited are young, energetic dogs who jump a lot and are eager to play.
 Such dogs will display distinctive body language such as panting, jumping and running around and sometimes whining.
 The eyes of an excited dog are wide with the pupils dilated.

 When the excitement increases, some dogs become hyperactive and they may start jumping on people, barking loudly, and some dogs even get mouthy, which leads to biting.

 This can stem from a dog's instinctive need to keep their mouths busy and self-sooth as their arousal levels increase, sort of like a pacifier does with babies.
 This can explain why many dogs go grab a toy when they are excited to see you or guests.

 While some excitement is expected when dogs greet owners coming home or when they get to meet guests, too much excitement leads to dogs who become too overstimulated, exhausted or even stressed.

 It's important to help dogs learn how to relax and cope with their emotions.
 Most dogs as they mature become more adept at mastering these skills, but it's important providing them with guidance.
 If we allow them to rehearse overly excited behaviors for too long and in too many contexts, it risks becoming a dog's default, programmed response to such situations.